MoSehsah/bank-demo/readme.md

   - Discovery Server (Eureka) allows each application to be register and fetch services.
 - Other capabilities
   - Quote service is inter changeable between Quote service developed with Spring or .Net-Core.
-  - Porfolio service can store it's data on PostgreSQL
+  - User service can provision PostgreSQL instance automatically and store it's data on PostgreSQL
+  - Quote service can provision Redis instance automatically and store it's data on Redis
+  - Integration with Open Telemetry allowing us to change observability tool easily, like Jaeger to Tanzu Observability
   - Integration with Tanzu Observability for distributed tracing
-  - API endpoints available at TAP-GUI
+  - API endpoints generated automatically with Supply Chain and available at TAP-GUI
-  - User service can store it's data on Redis (In Progress)
+  - AirGapped (Internet-less) mode for POCs.
+That mode does not need connection to IEX-Trading-Cloud.

 ## Deploy to Tanzu Application Platform (TAP)